benvaljean/benvaljean.github.io/_posts/2009-02-18-Exchange_2007_Server_Roles.markdown

 Uses a PABX to provide additional telephone features such as accessing emails and cancelling meeting requests etc. over the phone and emailing VMs to users.
-As our current system has some of these features already and a lot of users have email on their phone already this will not be implemented.
+This feature is about 5 - 10 years late as most users now have emails on thier phones and a lot of companies deploy PBXs that already send VMs via email.

 ### See also